rwilcox/my-learnings-docs/learning_google_cloud.md

 > Pub/Sub adopts from messaging middleware is per-message parallelism (rather than partition-based).
 Pub/Sub "leases" individual messages to subscriber clients, then keeps track of whether a given message has been successfully processed.

+> Pub/Sub does not guarantee the order of message delivery.
+>
+> - From Programming Google Cloud by Rui Costa on page 0 ()

 ## Core concepts